rileykwok/Food-Classification/README.md

 ## Conclusion

-With the given data sets for 3 classes of food: apple pie, baby pork ribs and baklavas, the model final accuracy reached 78.9%  with validation loss of 0.49.
+With the given data sets for 3 classes of food: apple pie, baby pork ribs and baklavas, the model final accuracy reached 78.9%  with cross entropy validation loss of 0.49.
 The main cause of error is due to the similarity between baklavas and applie pie as they both exhibit alike texture and colours.

 ## Reference